 Thank you to Kreg Tool Company for sponsoring this post.
 The project and opinions are all my own!
 Also, this post contains affiliate links.
 Please see my full disclosure policy here.

-Years ago when the ladies of the Monthly DIY Challenge and I started up this whole thing, I knew there would be times that I’d be pushed out of my comfort zone and forced to use a material, or work with a product, with which I was unfamiliar.
-The biggest challenge for me came this month, when we teamed up with Kreg Tool Company to use their Kreg Jig® R3 pocket hole system in our DIY projects.
+As part of the (now defunct) Monthly DIY Challenge, I teamed up with Kreg Tool Company to use their Kreg Jig® R3 pocket hole system in a DIY project.
 I used the Kreg Jig R3 to create a gorgeous DIY Modern Desk for my sister, and I am THRILLED to tell you that ANYONE can build this desk (I swear.
 I NEVER thought I could build something like this.)!

 I chose her Modern 2×2 Desk Base plan and her and her Desktop with Storage Compartments plan.
 If you want to build this desk, go to those links and download those plans.
 Then come back here and check out my process photos as they might help you a bit.